-stand noshortcu noshortcut standard architectures
+piv noshortc noshortcut pivot architectures

 $\operatorname{Problem}$ 1 2 3 $\operatorname{Problem}$ 1 2 3

-building L 0.0 building L 0.3 - L 3.7
+building L 0.0 building L 0.3 L 3.7

-cancer - cancer A 0.9
+cancer cancer A 0.9

-card - card
+card card

-$\operatorname{diabetes}$ A 2.5 L 0.9 ${ m diabetes}$ A 4.3
+${ m diabetes}$ A 2.5 L 0.9 $\operatorname{diabetes}$ - A 4.3

-${ m flare}$ - A 7.3 ${ m flare}$ A 0.8 A 1.0 A 0.0
+${ m flare}$ A 7.3 ${ m flare}$ A 0.8 A 1.0 A 0.0

-gene A 0.0 A 0.0 $\mathbf{A} = 0.0$ gene A 5.4 L 6.6 A 1.7
+gene A 0.0 A 0.0 A 0.0 gene A 5.4 L 6.6 A 1.7

-glass - L 2.3 L 1.8 glass A 7.6
+${ m glass}$ L 2.3 L 1.8 glass A 7.6

-$ar{ ext{h}} ext{eart}$ A 5.5 A 0.4 $\check{\mathrm{h}}\mathrm{eart}$ A 3.3
+\mathbf{heart} A 5.5 A 0.4 heart A 3.3

-${ m hearta}$ A 0.1 ${ m hearta}$
+hearta A 0.1 hearta

-${ m heartac}$ - ${ m heartac}$
+heartac heartac

-heartc - A 2.5 heartc
+heartc A 2.5 heartc

-${ m horse}$ - A 3.4 ${ m horse}$ A 1.5
+horse A 3.4 horse A 1.5

-soybean - soybean L 7.0
+soybean soybean L 7.0

-thyroid L 6.2 L 0.3 thyroid - L 0.0
+thyroid L 6.2 L 0.3 thyroid L 0.0

-Tables 1 and 2: Comparison of autoprune ("A") to lprune ("L") using the standard architectures and noshortcut standard architectures, respectively.
+Tables 1 and 2: Comparison of autoprune ("A") to lprune ("L") using the pivot architectures and noshortcut pivot architectures, respectively.
 Compares test set errors E{te} for variants 1, 2, 3 of each problem.
 The entries show differences (in samples of 30 runs each) that are statistically significant on a 10% level and the corresponding p-values (in percent).
 Low p-values indicate high significance.
 The letter indicates which algorithm is better; a dash means that no significant difference was found.

-Table 1 (standard architectures): 26 times no significant difference, 10 times A better, 6 times L better.
+Table 1 (pivot architectures): 26 times no significant difference, 10 times A better, 6 times L better.

-Table 2 (noshortcut standard architectures): 27 times no significant difference, 10 times A better, 5 times L better.
+Table 2 (noshortcut pivot architectures): 27 times no significant difference, 10 times A better, 5 times L better.

-As we see in Tables 1 and 2, lprune is better in some cases and autoprune is better in others.
+As we see in tables 1 and 2, lprune is better in some cases and autoprune is better in others.
 For 2 of the 14 problems, there is never a significant difference.
 How often autoprune is better than lprune and vice versa, depends on the particular selection of datasets and should thus not be overemphasized.
-However, there is a pattern in the results: autoprune tends to be better for problems that have overly large networks, for instance the gene problems that have 120 input units - and the difference is larger with shortcut connections than without.
+However, there is a weak pattern in the results: autoprune tends to be better for problems that have overly large networks, for instance the gene problems that have 120 input units (and more so with shortcut connections than without).
 On the other hand, lprune is often better when pruning is delicate, for instance for the building, glass, and thyroid problems that have only 14, 9, and 21 inputs, respectively.

 An explanation of this effect is that lprune is unable to perform heavy pruning very early during training when overfitting is only small.
 However, such heavy pruning is what would be needed to perform well on e.g. the gene problems and it is what autoprune does.
-On the other hand, the fixed pruning schedule of autoprune is too rigid.
+On the other hand, the static pruning schedule of autoprune is too rigid.
 It prunes too much in situations where waiting for further weight differentiation is required despite the fact that overfitting has begun.
-Such situations are recognized by lprune and its pruning removes only very few weights, sometimes even none at all.
+Such situations are recognized by lprune and its pruning removes only very few weights, if any.
 Thus, lprune solves a part of the pruning schedule problem, namely adapting pruning strength to the stage of development of the weights.
 The rest of the problem is still unsolved, namely determining the absolute number of weights that should be pruned.